auth0/rules/rules/get-twitter-email.md

 ---
 ## Get email address from Twitter

-NOTE: Further configuration is need on your Twitter App, take a look at [Twitter's doc](https://dev.twitter.com/rest/reference/get/account/verify_credentials).
+NOTE: Further configuration is needed to enable fetching user emails through your Twitter App.
+Take a look at [Twitter's doc](https://dev.twitter.com/rest/reference/get/account/verify_credentials) for specifics.

 The rule which makes the call to Twitter to retrieve the email is as follows.
 Do not forget to update `consumerKey` and `oauthTokenSecret` properly.